rsyc/Udacity_project2_DisasterResponsePipeline/README.md

 ## App description:

+Search bar:

+- Simply type your message and the genre (a choice of "direct", "news", "social") separated by " | ".

+Graphs:

 1) The first graph is a visualization of the Distribution of Message Genres.
 It shows the number of counts of each genre.

 2) The second graph is the representation of the percentage of True values (==1) for each category within each genre.
 As you may see from the plot (for our dataset) the percentage of category named "related" is the highest (if you hover over each colored section you can see the information regarding variable name, genre, and the normalized count/percentage value).